Looking for some memorable things to do this summer?

 1. Have a picnic

-Make some quick PB & Js, grab some fruit, cookies and drinks - toss it all in a bag, cooler and basket.
-Grab a blanket or beach towel, and head for the backyard.
+Make some quick PB & Js, grab some fruit, cookies and drinks - toss it all in a bag, cooler or basket.
+Grab a blanket or beach towel and head for the backyard.

 2. Race Hot Wheels cars

-Get some chalk, draw a cool track on the sidewalk and see who wins the race.
+Get some chalk, draw a cool track on the sidewalk or driveway and see who wins the race.
+Bonus if you have a driveway with a downward slope ;)

 3. Teach them a game that you played as a kid